yonatanrozin/Donald-Trump-Signature-Generator/README.md

 # Donald-Trump-Signature-Generator

 A Python program written in Jupyter Notebook that produces randomly-generated asemic writing modeled after Donald Trump's official presidential signature.
-Access the Jupyter Notebook [here](https://colab.research.google.com/drive/11KM2JbkzJXKvv3h4X4BxGzJyqZeg3zX6)
+Access the Jupyter Notebook [here](https://colab.research.google.com/drive/11KM2JbkzJXKvv3h4X4BxGzJyqZeg3zX6).
+Go to Runtime->Run all to run all the cells and scroll through the notebook to see the various iterations.

 ## DJTSig Introduction